 If an error is detected during logon processing, Natural Security will display an error message.

-library, Natural Security will invoke the error transaction defined for that
+from a library, Natural Security will invoke the error transaction defined for

-and second to Natural.
-To eliminate the need for a second logon, you may set
+system and second to Natural.
+To eliminate the need for a second logon, you may

 As a result, an internal Natural Security logon procedure will be